aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 ## Migrating from OAI to OAC

-If you are currently using OAI for your S3 origin and wish to migrate to OAC, replace the `S3Origin` construct with `S3BucketOriginWithOAC`.
+If you are currently using OAI for your S3 origin and wish to migrate to OAC, replace the `S3Origin` construct (now deprecated) with `S3BucketOriginWithOAC`.
 You can create and pass in an `S3OriginAccessControl` or one will be automatically created by default.
 The OAI will be deleted as part of the stack update.
 The logical IDs of the resources managed by